 4. Reducing Unspoken Tensions

 · Grief can sometimes lead to tension within a relationship, mainly when partners cope differently.
-One partner may seem to move on quickly, while the other may struggle for longer, causing frustration or resentment.
+One partner may appear to move on quickly, while the other may struggle for an extended period, leading to frustration or resentment.
 EMDR can help to reduce these unspoken tensions.

 5. Supporting Each Other's Healing Participating in EMDR allows each partner to witness the other's Grief.
 This can create a sense of mutual support, as both individuals can better understand each other's feelings and needs during this difficult time.